nguyenthanhvuh/class-verification/docs/assignments.md

 At the beginning of each paper discussion I will choose up to **three students** at random.
 Each student will give a **five-minute** presentation about the paper.

-!!! info "This presentation must includes:"
+!!! info "This presentation must include:"
     - the problem (what is it? why is it interesting?)
     - existing approaches (what are they? what are their limitations?)
     - the proposed technical approach (also talk about the strengths of approach and how the approach addresses the weaknesses of existing works)